On October 8, 2013, in London, England, a 3D prosthetic arm was displayed at the Science Museum.

 The Widespread Availability of Genome Sequencing

-Over the past few years, the cost of sequencing the human genome is something that has been falling steadily.
-While the price decreases, the availability of experienced sequencers is going up.
-What this means is that very soon, accessing your genome will not only be more affordable than a routine blood test, but eventually, it is bound to be available at no cost to you.
+Over the past few years, the cost of sequencing the human genome has been falling steadily.
+In comparison, the price decreases, the availability of experienced sequencers is going up.
+What this means is that very soon, accessing your genome will not only be more affordable than a routine blood test but eventually, it is bound to be available at no cost to you.
 What will be costly is the analysis.

 Injectable Medical Sponges for Use on the Battlefield